rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 <!-- Yes /Carol -->

-We can also use underscores in multiple places within one pattern to ignore particular values, as shown in Listing 18-19 where we’re ignoring the second and fourth values in a tuple of five items:
+We can also use underscores in multiple places within one pattern to ignore particular values, as shown in [Listing 18-19][Listing-18-19] where we’re ignoring the second and fourth values in a tuple of five items:

 [Listing-18-19]: #Listing-18-19